-There are problems with the way most media organisations report Facebook.
+There is a problem with the way most news organisations report Facebook.
 It’s something no-one ever talks about.

 You could argue that Facebook is the world’s most powerful media company.
 You could make a case that it is more powerful than any other media company in history.

 Sure, Facebook insists it is not a media company.
 That idea is ridiculous.

 Facebook publishes material and earns advertising revenue from advertising.
 That’s a classic description of how the media world has operated for over a century.

 Even if you don’t accept Facebook is a media company, it is not separate from the media industry.